 See, for instance, T. Adams, The Devills Banket, London, 1614, p.
 47: “and there be Machiavels, Polititians, Atheists, have trickes beyond the Devill.”

-For Bacon’s vindication of natural philosophy against the charge that it led to atheism see: S. Gaukroger, Francis Bacon and the Transformation of Natural Philosophy, Cambridge, Cambridge University Press, 2001, pp. 74-100, especially at pp. 85, 91.
+For Bacon’s vindication of natural philosophy against the charge that it led to atheism see: S. Gaukroger, Francis Bacon and the Transformation of Natural Philosophy, Cambridge University Press, 2001, pp. 74-100, especially at pp. 85, 91.

 F. Bacon, Essaies, London, 1598, “Of atheisme.”
 (No pagination.)